Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Geometry of the dynamical lattice regulator

 In practice the coupling $\alpha$ is taken small enough that the geometry remains a mild fluctuation around the regular lattice, but large enough to discourage excursions toward highly distorted cells or toward the boundary of $\Xadm$.

 Penalties of the form \eqref{eq:spring-penalty} are designed to suppress long--wavelength distortions of the local frame and thus to promote a massive (finite--correlation--length) geometry sector once the global $\SEd$ zero modes are fixed/quotiented.
-In the language of Section~\ref{subsec:symanzik}, such choices are intended to place the geometry in a regime compatible with the short--range hypothesis \hyperref[hyp:SR]{(SR)}.
+In the language of Section~\ref{subsec:symanzik}, such choices are intended to place the geometry in a regime compatible with the short-range geometry hypothesis \hyperref[hyp:SR]{(SR)}.

 \textbf{Universality and the role of $S_x$.} From the viewpoint of effective field theory, different choices of the geometry action $S_x$ define different microscopic regulators, but as long as $S_x$ is local, $\Ed$--invariant, and compatible with the admissibility conditions, they are expected to lie in the same universality class.
-One may also view the choice of $S_x$ (more precisely, the local weight $e^{-S_x[x]}$ together with the admissible--set restriction) as selecting an effective \emph{submanifold measure} on the space of embedded lattices inside the continuum configuration space: it specifies how the enlarged, finite--dimensional family of fields induced by the embedding $x$ is sampled.
+One may also view the choice of $S_x$ (more precisely, the local weight $e^{-S_x[x]}$ together with the admissible--set restriction) as selecting an effective \emph{submanifold measure} on the space of embedded lattices inside the continuum configuration space: it specifies how the enlarged, finite-dimensional family of fields induced by the embedding $x$ is sampled.
 This reweighting is not required by an exact local redundancy, but changing it (within the same locality and symmetry class) is expected to affect the continuum limit only through symmetry--allowed local counterterms.
 Integrating out the geometry field induces local, higher--dimensional operators in the effective action for the gauge and matter fields; these operators are constrained by gauge invariance, Euclidean invariance, and reflection positivity, and are therefore irrelevant in the renormalisation--group sense in the continuum limit.
 We will see an explicit perturbative example of this mechanism in the Symanzik expansion for a scalar theory in \S\ref{subsec:phi4-one-loop}.